parrots-14/ADB-GUI-Tool/README.md

 Reboot Fastboot - Reboots the phone into fastboot.

-Get State Device / Bootloader - Prints the state that the phone is in. (recovery, device, etc.)
+Get State Device - Prints the state that the phone is in. (recovery, device, etc.)

 Get Serial Number - Prints the device's serial number.